 Bacon, Cheddar and Chive Scones

-- 2 tsp fine sea salt, plus more for sprinkling the tops before baking
+- 2 teaspoon fine sea salt, plus more for sprinkling the tops before baking

 - 2 tbsp granulated sugar